Webster's Unabridged Dictionary - Letter O - Page 5

 Obstetrical (a.)
 Of or pertaining to midwifery, or the delivery of women in childbed; as, the obstetric art.

 Obstetrician (n.)
-One skilled in obstetrics; an accoucheur.
+One skilled in obstetrics; an accoucheur; especially, a physician who specializes in obstetrics.

 Obstetrics (n.)
-The science of midwifery; the art of assisting women in parturition, or in the trouble incident to childbirth.
+The branch of medicine that deals with childbirth or the care of women in parturition, or in the trouble incident to childbirth.

 Obstinacy (n.) 頑固,固執;頑強 [U];(病痛等的)難治,難解除 [U] A fixedness in will, opinion, or resolution that can not be shaken at all, or only with great difficulty; firm and usually unreasonable adherence to an opinion, purpose, or system; unyielding disposition; stubborness; pertinacity; persistency; contumacy.